 Go to your primary device, in my case my Surface laptop and click on the Action Center icon and select Project, or simply press the Windows + P key.

-Select Extend (or Duplicate) and at the bottom click on Connect to a Wireless Display.
+When the project pane opens, select Extend (or Duplicate) and click on Connect to a Wireless Display at the bottom.
 On the CONNECT page select the other Surface device (for me my Surface Go).

 Now a Connect blade will popup on your secondary Surface device (Surface Go).
 Select your preferred setting (Always allow or Allow Once) and click on OK.